Practical Guide to Grouping Results with Elasticsearch

 Here is an image that tries to show the composition of the results:

-Jose Raymundo Cruz joined AlphaSights in July 2015 and serves as a Software Engineer in our New York office.
+Jose Raymundo Cruz joined AlphaSights in July 2015 and served as a Software Engineer in our New York office.